 Turn Off the Recorder Way Too Soon

-I have asked each person if I could record the interview for accuracy sake, and so far everyone has agreed.
+I have asked each person if I could record the interview for the sake of accuracy, and so far everyone has agreed.
 So, near the end of the first interview, I asked my last question and got the answer.
-So I turned the recording thingy off on my iPod and pack my stuff up.
-The conversation continues and the person I am interviewing starts giving me great info about his organization – but do I have any of that on tape?
+So I turned the recording thingy off on my iPod and packed my stuff up.
+The conversation continued and the person I am interviewing starts giving me great info about his organization – but do I have any of that on tape?
 Of course not… As you can imagine, I now leave the recorder going the entire time so I don’t miss anything.